iterative/dvc.org/content/docs/start/model-management/model-registry.md

 certain model registry actions programmatically.
 You can learn more about the details of GTO in its [documentation](/docs/gto).

+If you don't have a Studio account at all, you will have to manage a model registry separately for each Git repository however.

 </details>

 ## Versioning models